CanoodlingSocks/basic-concepts-mashup/SQL/test-questions.md

 Database language used for creating databases, deleting, fetching and modify rows and tables.
 Can also be used when handling relationships between different entities and variables.

 * What is SQL used for? <br>
-It's used for maintaining relational data and data structures within a database such as: <br>
+It's used for maintaining relational data and data structures within a database such as: <br> <br>
 Executing queries <br>
 Retrieve data <br>
 nsert records <br>